sgtlaggy/spt-quest-tweaks/README.md

 ## Set Number For Eliminations and Items to Hand Over

-These options will set a specific value for all quests to use when requiring kills or item turn-ins, respected by ‘exemptQuests‘ list.
+These options will set a percent of original value or flat value across the board for all quests to use when requiring kills or item turn-ins, respected by ‘exemptQuests‘ list.

 The item setting does not apply to quest items like the Bronze Pocket Watch or keys/keycards.